ErgoTester/sigmaverse/README.md

 As it becomes the default site for accessing dApps, more and more devs will add their own, making it easy to learn about new additions to the Ergo ecosystem.
 A search bar allows users to check for a specific type of dApp.

-To include your dApp in Sigmaverse, create an issue with you [Project Info](https://github.com/ergoplatform/sigmaverse/issues/new?template=add-request.md&title=Add%20%7BPROJECT%7D)
+To include your dApp in Sigmaverse, create an issue with your [Project Info](https://github.com/ergoplatform/sigmaverse/issues/new?template=add-request.md&title=Add%20%7BPROJECT%7D)